New to Telerik UI for ASP.NET Core? Download free 30-day trial

 This tutorial explains how to set up a basic Telerik UI for ASP.NET Core TextBox and highlights the major steps in the configuration of the component.

 You will initialize a TextBox component with a placeholder text and a label.
+Next, you will learn how to handle the Change event of the component and update and access its value at runtime.
 Finally, you can run the sample code in Telerik REPL and continue exploring the components.

 Sample Telerik UI for ASP.NET Core TextBox